Compare travel insurance to Brazil

 Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad

-You should also keep an eye on your policy’s excess – that’s the amount you’ll have to pay yourself towards any claim.
-A higher excess usually means your premium is cheaper – but make sure it’s an amount you’ll be able to pay.
+You should also keep an eye on your policy’s excess, which is the amount you’ll have to pay yourself towards any claim.
+A higher excess usually means your premium is cheaper.
+However, make sure it’s an amount you’ll be able to pay.

-The full details of your insurance will be in your policy document, so make sure you read it in full before you choose a travel insurance deal.
+The full details of your insurance will be in your policy document, so make sure you read it all before you choose a travel insurance deal.

 What won’t be covered in my Brazil travel insurance?

-There are some features that may not be included in your insurance for your trip to Brazil.
+There are some features that may not be included in your holiday cover to Brazil.
 These are known as exclusions.
-Make sure know what you can and can’t claim for before you make your holiday plans.
+Make sure to know what you can and can’t claim for before you make your holiday plans.